 Interpretation of Airborne Geophysical Data

-The interpretative skills at SGL have been developed in numerous projects
+The interpretative skills at SGL have been developed in

-over the last two decades.
-The general format followed for each project is:
+numerous projects over the last two decades.
+The general

 - Background research